Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 Use abbreviated capture scene leading to BG2EE
 ------------------------------------------------------------------------
-Requires Main Component and EET
+Requires Main Component and SoD
-Cut out the long fight scene leading to capture prior to BG2EE and just show a brief cut-scene.
+Cut out the long fight scene leading to capture prior to BG2EE (EET onlly) and just show a brief cut-scene.
+It's not For non-EET games, the ending is actually a little longer, showing the final brief cut-scene with the parties captors.

 ------------------------------------------------------------------------
 Use Irenicus in hell movie to restore Bhaal-spawn powers when he is defeated